claneys/bootconsole/README.md

     - Rebooting the appliance
     - Shutting down the appliance

-When setting a static IP address or requesting DHCP, /etc/network/interfaces will be updated so the changes are perminent (unless the configuration file has been customized by the user).
+When setting a static IP address or requesting DHCP, red hat network files will be updated so the changes are perminent (unless the configuration file has been customized by the user).